AUGUST 2-3

 #CEC30, the 30th annual Session of the Commission for Environmental Cooperation (CEC) Council and Joint Public Advisory Committee (JPAC) Public Forum, will bring together the top environmental officials from Canada, Mexico and the United States, as well as Indigenous groups and local communities, youth, experts, and the public at large.
 The event will be a hybrid meeting format and will take place in Victoria, Canada, and online, on 28 and 29 June 2023, with the theme “Indigenous and Urban Approaches to Climate Adaptation.”

-This year, the Honourable Steven Guilbeault, Minister of Environment and Climate Change Canada, will host his Council counterparts, Secretary María Luisa Albores González of the Secretariat of Environment and Natural Resources of Mexico (Semarnat) and United States Environmental Protection Agency Deputy Administrator Janet McCabe.
+This year, the Honourable Steven Guilbeault, Minister of Environment and Climate Change Canada, will host his Council counterparts, Iván Rico López, Under Secretary for Environmental and Natural Resources of the Secretariat of Environment and Natural Resources of Mexico (Semarnat) and United States Environmental Protection Agency Deputy Administrator Janet McCabe.

 This Council Session will reinforce trilateral commitments to preserve, protect and enhance the North American environment, and establish shared priorities and action for environmental cooperation in North America.
 The Session will also promote dialogue and knowledge-sharing among a diverse and intergenerational group of stakeholders. #CEC30 will also feature an exhibition and networking space, highlighting current and future CEC efforts.